Skip to content

 Source: EB5Status analysis; IRS guidance on immigration related expenses (limited).
 Orange trust tier (editorial analysis of uncertain tax treatment).

-Currency Considerations#
+Currency considerations#

 For investors whose assets are denominated in foreign currencies, the effective cost of the Gold Card depends on the exchange rate at the time of payment.
 A weakening of the investor's home currency against the U.S. dollar increases the effective cost in local currency terms.
 Conversely, a strengthening home currency reduces the effective cost.
 Investors with large foreign currency positions may benefit from hedging strategies or timing considerations.